 Proper nutrition for runners is all about knowing what, when, and how much to eat.
 Here are some helpful tips you can use to fuel yourself the right way:

 Eat Nutrient-Dense Foods

 Eat a variety of nutrient-dense foods during the day.
-These include healthy fats, lean protein sources, and whole grains as well as fruits and vegetables.
-Eating nutrient-dense foods helps you consume the nutrients necessary to support your body throughout training and recovery.
+These include healthy fats, lean protein sources, and whole grains, in addition to fruits and vegetables.
+Eating nutrient-dense foods helps you consume the nutrients that are necessary to support your body throughout training and recovery.

-Foods that contain carbohydrates are particularly important for runners because they deliver energy from your body’s favorite fuel source known as glucose (9).
+Foods that contain carbohydrates are particularly important for runners as they deliver energy from your body’s favorite fuel source, which is glucose (20).